jamiephan/HeroesOfTheStorm_TryMode2.0/docs/usage.md

 ### ✏ Description:
 Set the Mastery Ring level.
 The ring below the hero will be automatically updated.
->Note: If the new Level is lower than the current one, you may need to respawn(e.g suicide) the selected units.
+>Note: If the new level is lower than the current one, you may need to respawn (e.g., suicide) the selected units.

 <a name="cmd-setmasteryring-parameters"></a>